Skip to content

 B --> C[Type Graph]

-The type graph is analyzed to generate SQL views and optimize query paths:
+The type graph is analyzed against your existing SQL views to optimize query paths:

 graph LR